 A hundred men chomping and swilling, grease dripping from their beards, talking about hunting, cars, tools, or whatever else it is that guys talk about.

-While many of history’s gender stereotypes are easy to highlight and debunk, some prove to be more difficult case studies.
+While many of history’s gender stereotypes are easy to highlight and debunk, some prove to be more difficult to disprove.
 Why are men thought to be the king of the BBQ pit and women the purveyor of salads?

 Can I, as a woman, be trusted to grill the perfect steak?